smlight-tech/slzb-os-scripts/docs/modules/hue.md

 ### HUE.get_state(light_id:int) -> map

 Read the current state of a light.
+Raises an error when the bridge cannot be reached, answers with an HTTP error, or reports an API error (e.g.
+`"unauthorized user"` for a wrong API key) — wrap in `try`/`except` if you want to handle that in the script.

 | Parameter | Type | Description |
 |-----------|------|-------------|